hgcl/digital-garden/docs/0-archive/beginner-javascript-2020.md

       - `(function() { console.log('Hello there'); }) ();`
     - Methods
       - Function that lives inside of an object
-      - e.g. console.log('hey')
+      - e.g. console.log(‘hey’)
         - log is a function
         - console is an object
       - `const wes = { name: 'Bos', sayHi: function() { ... } }`
         - I can call the method `wes.sayHi()`
         - Usually use method shorthand: `sayHi()` instead of `sayHi: function()`
     - Callback function
-      - "When someone clicks something, run this" or "When duration passed, run this".
+      - “When someone clicks something, run this” or “When duration passed, run this”.